French Court Upholds Assad Uncles Conviction Over Ill-gotten Assets - UrduPoint

 He had made a final appeal to France's Court of Cassation after a lower court last year confirmed his four-year jail sentence for conspiracy to launder Syrian public funds between 1996 and 2016.

-In the same judgement, he was convicted of concealing serious tax fraud and employing servants off the books, with authorities confiscating a slew of his properties.
+In the same judgment, he was convicted of concealing serious tax fraud and employing servants off the books, with authorities confiscating a slew of his properties.

 Rifaat, who has not attended hearings due to ill health, insists his property empire stretching across Spain, France and Britain stems from gifts from Saudi crown prince and later king Abdullah, who died in 2015.